KEY LARGO TO KEY WEST, FL

 There is a trolley and a train tour around the island.
 We preferred the trolley over the train, it was more shaded and comfortable.
 You pay one fee and can hop on and off all day as you wish.
 They give you lots of historic information while you ride and it's the best way to get to the Southernmost Point!

 While down by the Southernmost Point we walked to The Key West Butterfly and Nature Conservatory It was beautiful inside, lots of butterflies and a pair of flamingos named Rhett and Scarlet.
-I HIGHLY recommend the flamingo mingle if you're into birds.
+I HIGHLY recommend the flamingo mingle.
 Rhett and Scarlet were extremely interactive with the guests and so much fun!

-Next we walked around the Key West Aquarium It was small but fun to walk around and see all the fish and sea turtles, added bonus they have a penny press.
+Next we walked around the Key West Aquarium It was small but fun to walk around and see all the fish and sea turtles.

 Mallory Square Market is a must see also with lots of shops for purchasing souvenirs and places to eat.
 It's on the water and the water is GORGEOUS!
-You have to stay for sunset and watch it because it is unbelievable and many street performers will come out and entertain you while you wait.
+You have to stay for sunset and watch it because it is unbelievable and you may see street performers come out and entertain you while you wait.

 While you're in Key West getting a frozen slice of key lime pie dipped in chocolate on a stick is also a must do.
 The two famous places to have one is either Kermit's or Key Lime Pie Co.